 - Leidschenveen – Ypenburg

 - Leidschenveen – Ypenburg is one of The Hague’s newest suburbs, built between 1995 – and 2005.
-Public transportation in Leidschenveen – Ypenburg is excellent, with train, metro, and tram stations and easy access to the highways.
+Public transportation in Leidschenveen – Ypenburg is excellent, with train, metro, and tram stations and easy highway access.
 Ypenburg is more charming than Leidschenveen, with a more diverse mixture of single-family homes and low apartment blocks.
-Ypenburg is also a bit greener and closer to Delft, a very charming city.
+Ypenburg is also a bit greener and closer to Delft, a lovely city.
 You may also want to investigate Nootdorp, adjacent to Ypenburg, as a friendly village for your family to live in.

 What Are Bad Neighborhoods In The Hague?